debarsh1/MyBharat/README.md

 ## Future Development

-The development of "MyBharat" is in progress, and we're working hard to bring you all these fantastic features.
-Stay tuned for updates on our GitHub repository.
+The development of "MyBharat" is underway, and we're dedicated to bringing you all these incredible features mentioned above.
+To make it progress even faster and better, we invite genuine contributors from every field to join us on this exciting journey.
+Stay tuned for updates on our GitHub repository, and together, we can make "MyBharat" the ultimate app for India or Bharat! 🚀🇮🇳

 ## How to Contribute